Now Mobile-Friendly

 The Liberals insisted upon keeping the 1.5 cent a litre surcharge that was put on to help reduce the deficit even though deficits were eliminated years ago.
 Finance Minister Ralph Goodale’s argument for not getting rid of this tax was that the any savings that would result within an hour by the oil companies increasing the price.
 This is the guy that almost half of Canadians want to put in charge of selling gasoline.
 The government is not only unwilling to eliminate this "temporary" surtax; they will never give up or even reduce their precious GST.
 GST taxes not only the price of petroleum products but taxes the other federal and provincial taxes that make up the cost of a litre of gas.
 Taxing taxes; that’s the Canadian way.

-And those taxes will be needed more than ever if the petroleum and/or other resources became nationalized because the government could never be as efficient as the oil companies are when it comes to running a business.
+and those taxes will be needed more than ever if the petroleum and/or other resources became nationalized because the government could never be as efficient as the oil companies are when it comes to running a business.

-But Canadians are constantly being told that government is responsible for everything that they have and all that they have or could accomplish.
-And when a problem such as high fuel prices come along, more and more control by the nanny state is what a significant proportion of Canadians turn to as a solution.
+But Canadians are constantly being told that government is responsible for everything that they have and all that they have or could accomplish. and when a problem such as high fuel prices come along, more and more control by the nanny state is what a significant proportion of Canadians turn to as a solution.

 We already have a one party state in this country; one where socialist Jack Layton calls a lot of the budgetary shots.
 Perhaps we should just become a commie dictatorship and get it over with.